send feedback

 Other tools: I have extensive experience with git and LaTeX.
 I have some experience with nginx.

-I also some broader skills.
+I have certain broader skills, as well.
 I can scrape, process, and clean data from the internet.
-I can use statistical and numerical techniques to make inferences from data, and I have practice designing methodologies that use these techniques correctly.4 I can write useful documentation.
-I can design and use an API that works well for its use case and can be extended if needed.
+I can use statistical and numerical techniques to make inferences from data, and I have practice designing methodologies that use these techniques correctly.3 I can write useful documentation.
+I can design logical and extensible APIs.
 I can design websites that are useful, aesthetic, and easy to navigate.
-And where necessary, I can write quality prose with correct grammar and punctuation.
+And I can write clear prose with correct grammar and punctuation.

 Other significant projects